cekmop-npu3/C_Labs/8/README.rst

     cmake --build .

-4. Run main file passing name of the file as a parameter
+4. Run main file passing name of the binary file as a parameter

 .. code:: sh